Ivan-Caballos/Ivan-Caballos.github.io/projects/photodiode-tia-simulation.md

 ---

-# Photodiode Transimpedance Amplifier (TIA) — Initial Validation
+# Photodiode Transimpedance Amplifier (TIA) — Simulation and Breadboard Validation

 This project explored the basic analogue front-end stage for an optical power measurement system, using a photodiode and a transimpedance amplifier (TIA) to convert very small sensor current into a measurable voltage.